nickbradley/CPSC310submit/README.md

 ## Usage
 ### Start the service
 Connect to the server using SSH at `<hostname>:22`.
-After logging in, `cd ~/<appdir>` and run `sudo docker-compose up` to start the testing service.
+After logging in, `cd ~/<appdir>` and run `sudo docker-compose up` to start the service.

 ### Configure the webhook on a GitHub repository
 1. Go to **Settings**, **Webhooks & services**